Hear Here Hearing Loss Awareness Training for Local Government

 The training gives officers an understanding of some of the challenges faced by people with hearing loss and provides practical strategies and tools to overcome those challenges.

-We encourage other government authorities to consider the ‘Hear Here training’ as well.” – Redland City Council
+We encourage other government authorities to consider the ‘Hear Here training’ as well.

 Training content reflects typical day-to-day scenarios where council staff may experience challenges communicating with customers who have hearing loss.

-All hearing loss-related technical and medical inputs were provided or reviewed by a consulting audiologist.
+Hearing loss related technical and medical inputs were provided or reviewed by a consulting audiologist from the University of Queensland.

 Learning module package options

-- The Hear Here learning module is provided as a downloadable SCORM compliant file for immediate inclusion in your organisation’s learning management system (LMS).
+- The Hear Here learning module is provided as a downloadable SCORM-compliant file for immediate inclusion in your organisation’s learning management system.

 - A one-off fee covers setup, complementary module resource kit, and use for the life of the product.